nhsconnect/nhslogin/src/no-consent-guidance.md

 title: Sharing a user's NHS login information with your service
 ---

 <p>For users to access your service they need to agree to share their NHS login information with you.
-In order for user information to be received by your service, and ID token or autorisation code, containing the user information, must be passed from NHS login to your service.
-This can only be done with ther user's consent.</p>
+An ID token or authorisation code, containing the user information, must be passed from NHS login to your service.
+This can only happen with the user's consent.</p>
-<p>If a user does not agree to share their NHS login information, your service should display a clear message telling them what they can do to continue their journey, or that they will be unable to use your service.</p>
+<p>If a user does not agree to share their NHS login information, your service should display a clear message telling them they can either continue their journey or cannot use your service.</p>

 ---